matejsubrt/uvod-sw-inz/seminar-work-template.md

 ```

-[*Document each class with a short description in a separate subsection*]

 #### Class: Student
 Represents a student in the system.
 The student class can have attributes such as name, ID, contact information, and enrollment status.